MajorZiploc/sticker_book_moments/README.md

 - Consider: instead of modulate and disable prop adjustments - consider add_child and remove_child pattern on ui components - or do visible toggling

 ### general

-- show metrics in the thanks_for_playing_scene - a see through window that opens if player clicks the 'metrics' button

 - make choose_char characters unlockable by completing the game 1 time each - only have the first character usable in the beginning